devchallenges-io/curriculum/2-responsive-web/1-html-css/13-accessibility.md

 ### **3. Responsive Design and Viewport Accessibility**

 Websites need to work well on different devices and screen sizes in order to be truly accessible.
 Responsive design techniques ensure that content adjusts and looks good on various viewports while still being accessible.
 This is important because users should be able to navigate and read the content comfortably whether they're using a desktop computer, tablet, or smartphone.

-By following these guidelines, you'll be creating a user-friendly experience that includes as many people as possible and makes web content accessible to a wider audience.

 ## 5. Importance of Testing and Evaluation in Web Accessibility